KitronikLtd/Kitronik-Pico-ZIP96-MicroPython/README.md

 These games include Snake written in MicroPython, and Run Along, Jump & Jump written in C.

-We have also added a folder called `A-Mazing Game Lesson Plans` which contains a complete set of lesson plans for creating our A-Mazing Game for the ZIP96 Pico.
+We have also added a folder called `A-Mazing Game Lesson Plans` which contains a complete set of lesson plans for creating our A-Mazing Game in MicroPython for the ZIP96 Pico.

 Below is a table to help you get started with each of these games.
 For the Run Along, Jump & Jump two player wireless version you will need two Kitronik ZIP96 Retro Gamers and two Raspberry Pi Pico Ws.